Merwin-Rebello/100days/README.md

 Q36) Added java script to my calculator(couldnt add much in javascript)

 Q37)  fully functional calculator made using js (small project completed)

+Q38) I learnt to use the footer tag (did not explore much )